 Unfortunately, our poll revealed that there are requests coming from all over the organization.
 This can make is more challenging for PKI teams to respond quickly.
 And without a quick response, some requestors may go to unauthorized CAs to get quick certificates.

-Simply put: if you don't know how many certificates you have, how can you protect them?
+Simply put: if you don't know how many certificates you have, how can you manage and protect them?
 Most of the poll respondents believe they have less than 5,000 certificates on their external domains.
 However, our customers have found their own estimates to be very inaccurate?
 After deploying Venafi, our customers found over 16,500 previously unknown keys and certificates (Source: TechValidate.
 TVID: 363-53E-598).

 In a nutshell, organizations are overwhelmed by the explosion of encryption.
 The PKI teams are challenged by the increase in the number of certificate requests and face difficulties getting them deployed and installed correctly.